Dwayne-Phillips/CIPS/README.md

 I compiled and tested all the code in November 2020 on a Mac using the GNU tools (gcc).

 The source code is at https://github.com/Dwayne-Phillips/CIPS.

+## Making the Executables

+This is all done in the style of creating programs on a Unix (Linux) system like we did in the 1980s (yes, I am that old).
+There is a makefile that contains the dependencies for each program.
+Open a terminal window on a Mac or Linux system.
+Type "make mainas" to compile and make the mainas program, which is the program that allows you to add and subtract images.

+The rest work the same way.
+Again, this is how we used to do it and this still works.

 ## TIF File Problems